OaHolroyd/falling-film-control/README.md

 * The code relies on [Basilisk](<http://basilisk.fr/>) to model the Navier-Stokes equations.
 See the [installation page](<http://basilisk.fr/src/INSTALL>) for instructions.
 Note that bview is *not* required.
 Make sure that qcc (or a symlink to it) is on your PATH.
 * The LQR controls require a functioning [LAPACKE](https://netlib.org/lapack/lapacke.html) implementation.

-Once these are installed, an executable can be generated:
+Once these are installed, the executables can be generated:
 ```bash
 git clone https://github.com/OaHolroyd/px915-basilisk
 cd px915-basilisk
 make source
 make
 ```
+The three resulting executables (`film-ns`, `film-wr`, and `film-benney`) use the specified system to model the thin film.

 # Running the Code